 From mid April, the parents of pre-school children will have learned which primary school has been allocated to their child for the following September.

 We have put together a range of things to help you.
-If you are working with a child who has SEND, you should;

 - Consider the Transition Timeline Document and plan for the things that need to be done.